acdh-oeaw/apis-core-rdf/docs/source/customization.md

 ```

 The class has to have a `get_results` method that receives a query as
-the first parameter and returns a result in the format, the
+the first parameter and returns a result in the format the
 [django-autocomplete-light](https://django-autocomplete-light.readthedocs.io/)
-module uses- this is a dict with the keys `id`, `text` and `selected_text`.
+module uses - a dict with the keys `id`, `text` and `selected_text`.

 # Import view